-Industrial & Commercial Market Commentary - 2017
+Industrial and Commercial Market Commentary - 2018

-The market post the Global Financial Crisis was predominantly characterised by purchasers for owner occupation taking advantage of the then low interest rate economy.
+The market post the Global Financial Crisis has been predominantly characterised by purchasers for owner occupation taking advantage of the then low interest rate economy.
 Owner occupiers pay less attention to market derived returns but focus on price in relation to construction costs and more importantly debt servicing.
 During that period investors were less willing to accept the lower derived yields, however in 2015/2016 investors sentiment changed with investors re-entering the market at the lower yield levels.

 Overall the market may be best described as overheated with excessive demand and very limited supply of commercial real estate where analysed yields are not really attracting a significant premium over and above the cost of borrowing or opportunity cost interest rates.
 We refer to Cameron Bagrie, ANZ economist comment in 2016 who has indicated that the market should be in “amber alert” as the market growth has been fuelled by debt and therefore with a potential to see a significant retraction in the short to medium term.